 Discussion posts: If the initial post is submitted late, but still within the discussion board week, there will be a 10% grade reduction from the total discussion grade.
-Any posts submitted after the end of the Discussion Board week will not be graded.
+Any posts submitted after the end of the Discussion Board week will not be graded (does not apply to field seminars).